 Enter CAUGHT IN THE NET, a sociological project devised by Czech filmmakers Barbora Chalupová and Vít Klusák, where the hunters become the hunted.
 Casting actresses who can pass for twelve year olds, Chalupová and Klusák construct a TRUMAN SHOW style reality where these fictional pre-teens are set loose on the net.

-Immediately they’re preyed upon by an organized community of pedophiles searching for unsuspecting victims, eventually totalling some 2500+ individuals.
+Immediately they’re preyed upon by an organized community of pedophiles searching for unsuspecting victims, eventually totaling some 2500+ individuals.

 Chalupová and Klusák don’t offer solutions, because the problem extends beyond the immediate.
 Instead they clearly, dispassionately, and accurately portray a problem that has festered and grown the moment it became digital.
 It’s enough to scare any parent for good.